justentropy-lol/entropy-docs/docs/02_ENTROPY_ZERO/02_how.md

 Messages are received by an oracle, which measures the characteristics of the entropy received and the frequency at which messages were received.
 These are tabulated and scored and, once a day, all miners who have sent at least one message since the last ranking are ranked according to their score.

 Daily token rewards are determined according to the formula:
-- rewards are monotonic with respect to rank
+- rewards are distributed in proportion to a miner's score
-- 8/9 are equally distributed to the top 80% of miners
+- all but the bottom 25 miners receive a base score of 1.00
-- 1/9 is distributed to the bottom 20%, where amount of reward per miner decreases linearly with decreasing rank
+- miners in the bottom 25 receive a base score of 0.05
-- the lowest-ranking miner receives as close to nothing as possible
+- holding certain NFTs in the receiving wallet provides a score multiplier

 ## Token claim and burn